IslandRock1/Kyb/README.md

 ### Current state

-* The motor driver can successfully get the motor do a desired position.
+* The GUI can control the robot arm from a laptop over serial.
 * The logging for system identification is working correctly.

 ### TODO

 * Implement a website for position control over wifi.
 * Add communication to the force sensor.
+* Add current sensors for future collaborative mode.